One Day in Sydney, Australia: A Complete Itinerary

 Head to karaoke in Chinatown

-After a filling up on dinner, get back on the train at Central and head to Haymarket, where you will be welcomed into Sydney’s Chinatown.
+After filling up on dinner, get back on the train at Central and head to Haymarket, where you will be welcomed into Sydney’s Chinatown.
 Once a rabbit warren of opium dens and gambling lairs, Chinatown is now a cultural hub embracing Chinese community and culture.

 PRO TIP: Want to make the most out of your time in Chinatown?
 Taste the neighbourhood’s most mouth-watering delights on the 3-hour Taste of Chinatown Food Tour!